Guide

 Steps That Move This Goal Forward

-5. The spending session is over once the next button press would only chase a minor card swap without changing Best Team, Cup readiness, or Captain progress.
+6. Stop rolling once the next button press would only chase a minor card swap without changing Best Team, Cup readiness, Chemistry, or Captain progress.

-Rerolls and refreshes are easy to waste because they feel like progress even when the account does not move.
-Quest rewards can add more of these resources, so they are part of normal progression instead of throwaway buttons.
-Cup entry points the buttons at a weak Starting XI slot.
-A Captain path points them at one chosen roster.
-Chemistry repair points them at the nation, league, or team cluster that already raises Squad OVR.
-Refresh is the safer first check when the current country or roster pool matches your plan but the card choices are poor.
+Rerolls and refreshes are easy to waste because they feel like progress even when your team does not improve.
+Quest rewards can add more of these resources, so the first check before spending stored items is whether a quest is already close to paying out.
+If Cup entry is the goal, spend on a weak Starting XI slot.
+If a Captain path is the goal, spend toward one chosen roster.
+If Chemistry repair is the goal, spend inside the nation, league, or team cluster that already raises Squad OVR.
+Refresh is the safer first check when the current country, year, or roster pool matches your plan but the card choices are poor.
 A refresh can find a better card without abandoning the lane.
 A full reroll changes the pool direction, so it fits when the current options have the wrong country, wrong position spread, or no link with your saved Best Team.
-The worst habit is spending one reroll on every low card as soon as it appears.
+The worst habit is spending one reroll on every low-OVR card as soon as it appears.
 That leaves you empty when the final weak position blocks 93 OVR or when the last missing roster player appears in a pool that was worth refreshing.
 The clean stopping point is when the squad preview, collection progress, and Chemistry links stop improving.
-If Best Team, collection progress, and Chemistry all stay flat after a new option, the resource has not changed the account.
-The next reroll belongs on a slot where the result can change what you do next.
+If Best Team, collection progress, and Chemistry all stay flat after a new option, the resource has not changed your next decision.
+The next reroll belongs on a slot where the result can change what you do next, not on a random bench card that never enters the saved team.

 Avoid The Mistakes That Waste Progress